About Me

 Outside the Therapy Room

 I became a therapist because I genuinely love helping people.
-Outside of session, you’ll usually find me reading a good book, drinking tea, practicing yoga, or spending time with my family in nature.
+Outside of session, I am either finding ways to incorporate movement into my day, enjoying a cup of tea, or spending time with my family.
 These things ground me - and I bring that grounded presence into the therapy space.

 Let’s Connect!